lezhnev74/lessthan12ms.com/texts/20191019-usecase-driven-development/usecase-driven-development.md

-date: 19 Oct 2019
+- date:19 Oct 2019
-slug: software-development-discipline
+- slug:software-development-discipline
 # The Discipline Of Software Development
 Let's face the truth, modern backend development is ruled by frameworks.
 But that is not the problem.
 The problem is that we did not develop a discipline to use them properly.